-Auroville Dental Centre (AVDC) located at Protection provides dental care for Aurovilians, Newcomers and guests.
-The dental centre also runs an innovative social work programme called “Auroville Dental Centre for Education Research and Rural Action (ADCERRA)” to promote rural dental health through education, check-ups and basic treatment.
+Auroville Dental Centre (AVDC) located at Protection provides dental care for Aurovilians, Newcomers, and guests.
+The dental centre also runs an innovative social work program called “Auroville Dental Centre for Education Research and Rural Action (ADCERRA)” to promote rural dental health through education, check-ups and basic treatment.

 Leaders & Team

-A large team of 16 including 3 dentists and 3 prothesists works at the main dental clinic; a smaller team of 4 works at the Auroville Health Center.
+A large team of 16 including 3 dentists and 3 prosthesis works at the main dental clinic; a smaller team of 4 works at the Auroville Health Center.
 A team of 49 people is spread across a number of centers.
-One dentist and a team of 26 community health workers operates in various subcenters.
+One dentist and a team of 26 community health workers operate in various subcenters.

 More info at Rural Dental care website

 Location:Protection, 605 101 Auroville, Tamil Nadu, India